pashioya/spring-song-manager/README.md

   - admin page is locked out for users url : http://localhost:8080/adminPage
   - only admins can create new Artists. users create albums and songs for existing artists
 ##  Week 5
+    - Profile for test is added: "test"
+    - To Execute tests run the following command
+        - gradle test --tests "com.kdg.springproj5.*" --info
 ##  Week 6

 ##  Week 7
   -